 Lost productivity, lowered morale, and turnover are also among the things that have an indirect impact on a company's costs.
 Thus, the objective of collecting attendance data isn't just to figure out how many hours workers work.

 It's critical to understand how often absence is happening, when it's happening, and what's driving it.
-A total number of users on duty, absentees, holidays are among the factors that should be included in HR reports on daily attendance.
+A total number of users on duty, absentees, holidays are among the factors that should be included in HR department reports on daily attendance.

 Whereas, reports on working hours must include check-in & out, employee name and identity, early/late admission, exit time, location of clock-in & out, the total number of hours, shift allowance, time zone etc.

 The list of employees who have been placed on prolonged leave is generated by a leave report.
 Details that are supposed to be mentioned are the type of leave, whether paid, unpaid or medical, duration of absence, period of return, etc.

 Leave reports may also be specialized into reports on leave requests and balance leaves.
 Th report on a leave request may include start and end date of the leave, date of action on the request, leave sanctioned by (concerned person), and notes of the action taken on the request.

 Discussions in a workplace become fruitful when employee performance, engagement and other HR related data is easily digestible.
 It's vital to use these reports to spark daily discussions.
 HR professionals also might need to discuss them with employees and the team to brace organisational development.